onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

-    walled gardens of different closed platforms - so even if the entire public web was well organized - still the architecture of the internet would have large private social networks and walled gardens mock titles like "that nobody is talking about" & "the real reason Google failed" google was NEVER on track to begin with
+    walled gardens of different closed platforms - so even if the entire public web was well organized - still the architecture of the internet would have large private social networks and walled gardens mock titles like "that nobody is talking about" & "the real reason Google failed" google was NEVER on track to begin with Integration - everything that references X - reverse lookup? also generalizing something from one industry to another Google didnt simply fail - they never even tried

+The beginning of history

 status
     The Great Reset - with Schwab with red lines on top of him and a 1st/2nd/3rd place podium for status